fjz345/zaoai/README.md

   - (GPU integration on it's way)
 - Interactive UI
 - Training metrics tracking
-- Cached three stage processing
+- Cached three stage processing of input files

 ## Usage
 > ⚠️ This project is in early development.